Skip to Content

 The later sunrise can work in your favour because now you can wake up to see the sunrise at Arthur’s Seat (one of the main attractions in Edinburgh!).

-It’s important to know when the time change is, so you don’t miss any scheduled tours or plane tickets.
+It’s important to know when the time change is, and not forget it!
+You don’t want to miss any scheduled tours or flights you might have.

-As with the rest of Europe, October is a pretty quiet month for travel.
-It wasn’t as quiet as I thought it would have been though.
+But Edinburgh wasn’t as quiet as I thought it would have been in October.

 The Royal Mile in Edinburgh in the fall is still packed!